PLENARY GRAND OPENING INNOVATION FOR CONNECTED LIFE

-A cross-disciplinary day including panels to outline the next five years changes and challenges for the connected consumers, citizens, employees, cities and smart devices.
-The Plenary Opening is common to the five World Smart Week conferences (Smart Contactless Word, M2M Innovation World, World e-ID & Cybersecurity, Connect Security World and Smart Cities Day): their delegates are invited to meet and exchange on common themes!
+This cross-disciplinary day will outline the next five years changes and challenges for the connected consumers, citizens, employees, cities and smart devices.
+The Grand Opening is common to Smart Contactless World, M2M Innovation World, World e-ID & Cybersecurity and Connect Security World.

-The connected security in 5 years First keynotes announced • Donna Dodson, Chief Cybersecurity Advisor and Executive Director CCoE, US NIST • Samia Melhem, Lead Policy Officer, Global ICT Group, World Bank • Helmut Scherzer, Senior Technology Manager CTO Office, Giesecke & Devrient • Dr. Angelika Steinacker, IAM Competency Leader Europe / Global Security Practice, IBM
+First keynotes announced • Donna Dodson, Chief Cybersecurity Advisor and Executive Director CCoE, US NIST • Samia Melhem, Lead Policy Officer, Global ICT Group, World Bank • Dr. Angelika Steinacker, IAM Competency Leader Europe / Global Security Practice, IBM

 Securing IoT Devices, Infrastructure and Ecosystems